-A. Informal Discipline

-- 2. $(\sqrt{\ })$ changing of seating or location: - 3. $(\sqrt{\ })$ pre-school, $(\sqrt{\ })$ lunchtime, $(\sqrt{\ })$ after-school detention; - 4. $(\sqrt{})$ in-school discipline; - 5. $(\sqrt{\ })$ Saturday school;
+- A. Informal Discipline - 1. () writing assignments; - 2. (\mathbf{x}) changing of seating or location: - 3. (\underline{x}) pre-school, (\underline{x}) lunchtime, (\underline{x}) after-school detention;

+- 4. (x) in-school discipline;

+- 5. (x) Saturday school;

-B. Formal Discipline
+- B. Formal Discipline

-- 1. suspension of bus riding/transportation privileges; - 2. removal from co-curricular and/or extra-curricular activity(ies), including athletics; - 3. emergency removal; - 4. suspension for up to ten (10) school days; - 5. expulsion for up to eighty (80) school days or the number of school days remaining in a semester, whichever is greater; - 6. expulsion for up to one (1) year; - 7. permanent exclusion; and - 8. any other sanction authorized by the Student Code of Conduct.
+- 1. suspension of bus riding/transportation privileges;

+- 2. removal from co-curricular and/or extra-curricular activity(ies), including athletics;

+- 3. emergency removal;

+- 4. suspension for up to ten (10) school days;

+- 5. expulsion for up to eighty (80) school days or the number of school days remaining in a semester, whichever is greater;

+- 6. expulsion for up to one (1) year;

+- 7. permanent exclusion; and

+- 8. any other sanction authorized by the Student Code of Conduct.

 If the decision-maker(s) determines the student Respondent is responsible for violating this policy (i.e., engaging in Sexual Harassment), the decision-maker(s) will recommend appropriate remedies, including disciplinary sanctions/consequences.
-The Title IX Coordinator will notify the Superintendent of the recommended remedies, so an authorized administrator can consider the recommendation(s) and implement an appropriate remedy(ies) in compliance with Policy 5600 - Student Discipline, Policy 5605 - Suspension/Expulsion of Students with Disabilities, Policy 5610 - Removal, Suspension, Expulsion, and Permanent Exclusion of Students, Policy 5601.01 - Permanent Exclusion of Nondisabled Students, Policy 5610.02 - In-School Discipline, Policy 5610.03 - Emergency Removal of Students, Policy 5610.04 - Suspension of Bus Riding/Transportation Privileges, Policy 5610.05 - Prohibition from Extra-Curricular Activities, and Policy 5611 - Due Process Rights.
+The Title IX Coordinator will notify the Superintendent of the recommended remedies, so an authorized administrator can consider the recommendation(s) and implement an appropriate remedy(ies) in compliance with Policy 5600 - Student Discipline, Policy 5605 - Suspension/Expulsion of Students with Disabilities, Policy 5610 - Removal, Suspension, Expulsion, and Permanent Exclusion of Students, Policy 5610.01 - Permanent Exclusion of Nondisabled Students, Policy 5610.02 - In-School Discipline, Policy 5610.03 - Emergency Removal of Students, Policy 5610.04 - Suspension of Bus Riding/Transportation Privileges, Policy 5610.05 - Prohibition from Extra-Curricular Activities, and Policy 5611 - Due Process Rights.
 Discipline of a student Respondent must comply with the applicable provisions of the Individuals with Disabilities Education Improvement Act (IDEA) and/or Section 504 of the Rehabilitation Act of 1972, and their respective implementing regulations.